AusDTO/dta-website/_posts/2018-05-08-better-content-less-content.md

 ## A fantastic cross-government team effort

-Special thanks to our content specialist co-leads from the Departments of Agriculture, Attorney General’s, Employment, Health, Human Services, Finance, Industry, Home Affairs and Prime Minister and Cabinet.
-As well as our colleagues in the Australian Bureau of Statistics, Australian Tax Office, National Archives and our wonderful working group who gave their time to attend showcases, provide feedback and test the content.
+Special thanks to our content specialist co-leads from the Departments of Agriculture, Attorney General, Eduction, Employment, Health, Human Services, Finance, Industry, Home Affairs and Prime Minister and Cabinet.
+As well as our colleagues in the Australian Bureau of Statistics, Australian Tax Office, National Archives and our wonderful working group who gave their time to attend workshops, showcases, provide feedback and test the content.
 This guidance wouldn’t exist without you.

 ## Get started today

 Use the new [content strategy guidance](https://guides.service.gov.au/content-strategy/) to put your strategy together.
 You can build out your strategy by working through each section or dip into sections that match your priorities.
-New guidance will be added regularly over the next few months and you can join our [content community](https://www.dta.gov.au/what-we-do/partnerships/communities/) to get a heads up when it is published.
+New guidance will be added regularly over the next few months and you can join our [content community](https://beta.dta.gov.au/help-and-advice/communities-practice) to get a heads up when it is published.